Kiloutre/TekkenMovesetExtractor/README.md

 - Rename "anim_max_len" to "anim_len" in moves
 - Split command in two 4bytes
 - Rename move's u17 to distance
-- Make cancel extradata and move voiceclip use a field?
+- Make cancel extradata and moves' voiceclip use a field?
 - Make reaction lists and u1 lists uses fields instead of arrays
+- Split attack hitlevel in 2? need to keep the order the same for tag2

 Moveset editor:
 - Window to list animations and copy one to another character's folder